-Accomplishment Date Completed their technology vendor contracts.
-The Trial Court Administrative Services Office and the Information Technology Sep 2013 Services Office worked with the Bureau of State Audits as they audited Phoenix System security and controls.
+Accomplishment Date Completed The Trial Court Administrative Services Office and the Information Technology Services Office worked with the Bureau of State Audits as they audited Phoenix System security and controls.
 A significant portion of this effort is to develop a business and technical solution to allow the BSA auditors access to all data in the Phoenix System.
-The teams successfully implemented a judicial branch licensed tool that connects ACL Audit Software (used by BSA, as well as the AOC Internal Audit Services Office) to the Phoenix SAP database to assist the auditors with the extraction of the data necessary to complete their review by December 2013.
-The Trial Court Administrative Services Office and the Information Technology Oct 2013 Services Office are working on the migration of all Phoenix backend systems to Linux.
+The teams successfully implemented a judicial branch licensed tool that connects ACL Audit Software (used by BSA, as well as the AOC Internal Audit Sept 2013 Services Office) to the Phoenix SAP database to assist the auditors with the extraction of the data necessary to complete their review by December 2013.
+The Trial Court Administrative Services Office and the Information Technology Services Office are working on the migration of all Phoenix back-end systems to Linux.
 As part of the cost-saving effort and hardware upgrade, Phoenix is moving from a Solaris/Sparc to a Linux/x86 platform.
 The Proof of Concept (POC) for the migration from Solaris/Sparc to Linux/x86 in the Sandbox and Development environment is complete.
 Planning for implementation for all Phoenix CCTC environments is underway.
 This two-phase platform transition will save the Phoenix Program one-time and ongoing expenses, with no impacts on performance, operations or maintenance.
 This project is expected to go live in the first half of 2014.
-The technical development effort for the new Riverside Superior Court trust account Oct 2013 interfaces is complete.
+Oct 2013 The technical development effort for the new Superior Court of Riverside County trust account interfaces is complete.
 The court is currently completing file modifications and will go live once the development is finalized.
-The interfaces are in production stage.
-Reporting of Contract and Payment Data: The Phoenix Purchasing Support Unit June 2014 provided training and one-on-one support to the superior courts in preparing the contract data portion of the required Judicial Branch Contracting Law semiannual report to the Legislature for period January 1 - June 30, 2014.
+The interfaces are in the production stage.
+Oct 2013 Reporting of Contract and Payment Data: The Phoenix Purchasing Support Unit provided training and one-on-one support to the superior courts in preparing the contract data portion of the required Judicial Branch Contracting Law semiannual report to the Legislature for the period January 1-June 30, 2014.
 This report is based on data generated from the Phoenix Financial System.
+June 2014